zeekus/textfiles/pschism_build_document_with_spack.md

+# PSCHISM install guide for AWS pcluster
+Last edit: 12/1/23
+Quality: Draft

 ## Executive Summary
 - Install spack and setup HDF5, netcdf-c, and netcdf-fortan with Intel MPI (AWS specific)
 - Build pschism with software stack
-- Used by the Pschism software stack
 - What this does not cover.
 How setup a cluster using pcluster or Azure.

-# Document Header - What we cover.
+## Document Header - What we cover.
 - Install spack from git.
   *We explain how install spack*
 - Configure spack so that it is aware of the current system packages, compilers, modules, and how to run compiles.